 Growing Lion’s Mane Mushrooms at Home

 These mushrooms resemble the flowing mane of a lion, with their cascading, white, pom-pom-like appearance.
-As they mature, the spines on the mushroom become longer and more prominent, adding to their unique and captivating characteristics.
+As they mature, the spines on the mushroom become longer and more prominent.
+When young, the spines are pure white but fade to yellowish and then brown as they age.

 These mushrooms are visually impressive and boast a range of potential health benefits.
 Lion’s mane contains bioactive compounds that have been associated with various medicinal properties.
 Research suggests that lion’s mane may offer protection against dementia and provide potential benefits for managing symptoms of stomach ulcers, heart disease, and diabetes.